North Korean cult of personality: Badges

+Cost

 The overall estimated cost of maintaining the personality cult varies greatly between published sources.
 A white paper by the Korea Institute for International Economic Policy placed the cost at 38.5% of North Korea's budget in 2004, up from 19% in 1990.
 However, other sources such as South Korea's Chosun Ilbo and the United Kingdom's Daily Telegraph estimate the cost in 2012 at between $40 million and $100 million respectively.
 Large scale construction projects for the Kim family have been blamed for the country's economic downturn in the 1980s.

 Holidays

+Within North Korea, the birthdays of Kim Il Sung and Kim Jong Il are considered more important than the Korean New Year.
+The North Korean government also typically strengthens its control over Pyongyang and the border areas during the holidays and issues a "Special Security Week" order to enter a state of "extreme martial law."
+According to Daily NK, the North Korean government also regulates street vendors, illegal sales, and homeless beggars during the birthday celebrations of the Supreme Leader.
+Children in North Korea receive gifts such as cookies and candy during the birthdays of Kim Il Sung, Kim Jong Il, and Kim Jong Un.

 In 2013, a new holiday was announced to be celebrated on February 14, which commemorates the date that Kim Jong Il assumed the title "Generalissimo of the Democratic People's Republic of Korea".
-Unlike celebrations surrounding other important figures throughout the world, the celebrations are mandatory, with numerous events planned (such as dances, sporting events and parades), and citizens will place gifts of flowers at the foot of monuments.
+Unlike celebrations surrounding other important figures throughout the world, the celebrations of Kim are mandatory, with numerous events planned (such as dances, sporting events and parades), and citizens will place gifts of flowers at the foot of monuments.
 Birthday celebrations for the Kims also involve state media broadcasts of films about the lives and accomplishments of the leaders the night before the actual holiday.

+As of 2026, Kim Jong Un's birthday has not yet been officially designated as a holiday, and the scale of North Korean celebrations is not as large as those for Kim Il Sung and Kim Jong Il.
+However, according to Daily NK, the North Korean government calls on various organizations and units to organize special security teams during Kim Jong-un's birthday, and the security of various offices and people's units is also strengthened at the same time, making the level of security comparable to that of Kim Il Sung and Kim Jong Il.
+Therefore, the North Korean people have gradually begun to regard Kim Jong-un's birthday as a North Korean holiday.
+Daily NK also pointed out that the North Korean people have long been accustomed to the special security during North Korean holidays, so the North Korean people generally have a positive attitude towards Kim Jong-un's birthday.
+Yonhap News Agency said that Kim Jong-un may have deliberately celebrated his birthday in a low-key manner because he considered that "institutionalizing the birthday of a young supreme leader" would trigger resentment among the North Korean people in the early stages of his rule.